MrAmbiG/folderview/README.md

 - pip install -r requirements.txt

 ### Usage
-- update the parent directory in app.py as ppath="<update here>" before running the server
+- update the parent directory in app.py as ppath="<update here>" before running the server, it is set to ppath = "/" by default.
 - python app.py
 - go to http://127.0.0.1:5000/